Tension Headache in Children: Care Instructions

 Headaches are a common problem for children.
 Tension headaches are often caused or "triggered" by physical or emotional stress.
+Other triggers include feeling fatigued, skipping meals, and grinding or clenching teeth.
 Frequent use of pain medicine can also make tension headaches more frequent and severe.

 Most headaches in children are not a sign of a more serious problem and will get better on their own.
 Home treatment may help your child feel better faster.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 How can you care for your child at home?

 - Have your child rest in a quiet, dark room.
 Most headaches will go away within 24 hours with rest or sleep.
 Watching TV or reading can often make the headache worse.